-The Determination of Under the conditions of the general onslaught of international revisionism against Marxism-Leninism and the pressure exercised by Khrushchev on the PLA, the principal problem was: on which course should the Party, proceed?
+The Determination of Under the conditions the Party to Continue its Marxist-Leninist course of the general slaught of international revisionism against Marxism-Leninism and the pressure exercised by Khrushchev on the PLA, the principal problem was: on which course should the Party, proceed?
 That of the 20th Congress of the Communist Party of the Soviet Union or its own Marxist-Leninist course?